Our school vision statement is, ‘Together we can Achieve More’. Our school has three core values of: respect, kindness and co-operation.

 As a school we regularly get involved in school initiatives for SEND charities to raise awareness, promote acceptance and celebrate diversity in our community.

-This year so far we have taken part in Place2Be Children’s Mental Health Week, Anti-bullying Awareness Week and World Autism Awareness week.
+We regularly take part in SEND national initiatives such as Place2Be Children’s Mental Health Week, Anti-bullying Awareness Week and World Autism Awareness week.

 Highfield Primary School is a 3 form entry mainstream primary school with a 60 place nursery.
 The school currently has approx. 650 children on roll.